elibyy/tcpdf-laravel/README.md

 A simple [Laravel 5](http://www.laravel.com) service provider with some basic configuration for including the [TCPDF library](http://www.tcpdf.org/)

 ### Note: The Package code is changed to avoid the confusion, this repository is a replacement to the  [old](https://github.com/elibyy/laravel-tcpdf) one

 #### Note: The versions are now as laravel 5.x

 ## Installation

 The Laravel TCPDF service provider can be installed via [composer](http://getcomposer.org) by requiring the `elibyy/tcpdf-laravel` package in your project's `composer.json`.
 (The installation may take a while, because the package requires TCPDF.
 Sadly its .git folder is very heavy)

+Laravel 5.5+ will use auto-discovery function.

 ```json
 {